mramshaw/vgo/README.md

 > That means there's no choosing between "vgo/modules or dep."
 It'll be "vgo, or another language."

-As `dep` is still being actively maintained, I think if I was using `dep` I would stick with it until there is a compelling reason to switch to `vgo`.
+As `dep` is still being actively maintained, I think if I was using `dep` I would stick with it until there was a compelling reason to switch to `vgo`.

 My personal feeling is that - while I understand the attraction of a central dependency store - dependencies should be bundled with the code that depends on them (links can go dead and sometimes locating dependencies can be a trial).
+So I am not a fan of caching downloaded modules centrally - or even caching build results centrally.
+I like to be in control and am not a fan of having to locate hidden caches just so that I can nuke them in order to get a 'clean' build.
+I would prefer that this should be under developer control - and more transparent.

 I will use the `main.go` file from my [UI repo](http://github.com/mramshaw/ui) for testing.